 - Determine which marketing and selling elements drive you toward your vision and which are holding you back

 - Integrate key elements of business development in your go-to-market plan

 - Learn strategies to warm up future customers to buy on value

-- Evaluate your business development effectiveness
+- Evaluate your existing business development effectiveness

 Attacking The Market — Building Your Go-to-Market Strategy